 Cancer Diagnosis and Surgery

-My journey began with a visit to my GP for a few unrelated symptoms, one of which was an increase occurrence of dry-retching (later deduced this was a symptom of the cancer).
+My journey began with a visit to my GP for a few unrelated symptoms, one of which was an increase occurrence of dry-retching (I later deduced this was a symptom of the cancer).
 This made him organise a blood test for iron and referrals for endoscopy tests (upper and lower).
-From these I found out that not only was I deficient in iron, but I also had bowel cancer (early stages), which they told me after I woke up from the procedure.
+From these I found out that not only was I deficient in iron, but I also had bowel cancer (I later found out from the oncologist it was stage 3), which they told me after I woke up from the procedure.
 Due to complications with the biopsy, the doctors had me stay in hospital overnight for observation.
 During this time I did some research on the causes and found out that the cancer was most likely caused by my lifestyle choices, especially around exercise and diet, which was lacking as I took my body for granted (later I found out this was not the cause in my case).
 So, this made me feel very guilty that I had done this to myself and was determined to get healthier when I was in a suitable place with my cancer.

 While I was in hospital for observation, the gastroenterologist said that I had to have surgery to remove the cancer and at this time could be done in a couple of weeks, because it was still in the early stages.
 This was then rescheduled to the Monday after my diagnosis, because the surgeon had a free spot, meaning I could get it over and done with, without having to wait.
 However, that night I fainted from loss of blood from the biopsy.
 Luckily, I had the nous to press the "call" button and sit down before I fainted, so I wouldn't fall that far, if at all.
 When I came to, I found four nurses leaning over me and was wheeled into emergency surgery that night, which was the 7th June 2024.